 581. EXPERIMENTAL METHODS IN MICROBIOLOGY (327.)
 Second and Fourth years.
-A program of laboratory work concerned with: (a) Regulation of bacterial metabolism, (b) Structural studies on bacteria, bacterial and mammalian viruses, (c) Techniques in immunochemistry involving antibody synthesis, mechanism of antibody-antigen reaction and assay of antibody reactions, (d) Enzyme studies involving physicochemistry properties, kinetics, thermodynamics and mechanisms of action.
+A program of laboratory work concerned with: (a) Regulation of bacterial metabolism, (b) Structural studies on bacteria, bacterial and mammalian viruses, (c) Techniques in immunochemistry involving antibody synthesis, mechanism of antibody-antigen reaction and assay of antibody reactions, (d) enzyme studies involving physicochemical properties, kinetics, thermodynamics and mechanisms of action.
 Prerequisite: 501.
 Six hours per week.
 SPRING.
-Drs.
-Robinson, Hash, Harshman, Colowick, and Najjar.
+Staff.

 582. RESEARCH FELLOWSHIP IN MICROBIOLOGY.
 Fourth year.
-Research fellowship covering immunochemistry, microbiology genetics, and bacteriophage.
+A research fellowship with one member of the staff, involving an intensive study in one of the areas listed under course 581.
 Full time for twelve or eighteen weeks.
-Dr. Najjar.
+FALL, SPRING OR SUMMER.
+Staff.